 The stills on the back of the Infinity Video Sales come from Camp Video's release of NIGHTMARE HOUSE (1969).

 CITY OF THE LIVING DEAD made its Australian DVD debut in February 2005 courtesy of Siren Visual Entertainment.
-At 88:52, this version was fully uncut.
+This 88:52 version was fully uncut.

 CLASS OF NUKE 'EM HIGH was banned by the Censorship Board in 1986.
 An appeal was made to the Review Board who cleared it with an R-rating.